How My Sister's House Began

 I am married to Chad, a physical therapist at Hendrick Hospital.
 We met at ACU, married in 2000, moved to El Paso, Fort Worth and then chose to come back to Abilene.
-I am very grateful he chose me… for a million reasons that are too cheesy to list here for the general public.
-I love him.
-That’s all you need to know.
-And if you are in need of a therapist, he’s a good one.
+He is a wonderful support and I am so grateful he chose me.
 I am also the mom of three sweet kids: Ava, Pierson, and Sadie.
 They keep me busy and laughing.
 You might see them up at the sale.
 That’s pretty much the only time they get to see their mom during the two weeks of My Sister’s House so if one of them is crying or having a complete meltdown, please forgive them.
 They are usually fun, silly, inquisitive little people.
 The greatest joy of my life has been being their mom and I am grateful.